-The florets are cooked all the way through without being soggy or mushy.
+- The florets are cooked through and tender without being soggy or mushy.
 Larger pieces even have a little toothy texture.

-While there are less crispy or crunchy bits than with our toaster oven-roasted broccoli it does have lots of flavor thanks to the olive oil and seasonings.
+- There are fewer crispy bits than with our toaster oven-roasted broccoli but the florets have lots of tasty flavors thanks to the oil and seasonings.

-Lately, I’ve been pairing this frozen veggie trick with our quick baked potatoes.
-I just add the broccoli after the potato halves have cooked for about 15 to 20 minutes (depending on how large they are).
+Lately, I’ve been pairing this frozen veggie hack with our quick baked potatoes or quick baked sweet potatoes.
+I just add the broccoli to the pan after the potato halves have cooked for about 15 to 20 minutes (depending on how large they are).

 Topped with cheddar cheese, salsa, and a big dollop of Greek yogurt it makes a great lunch!